Glossary of terms in Part A of the Higher Education Standards Framework 2015

 Course(s) of study leading to a higher degree by research.

-Financial and tuition safeguards including sufficiently resourced contingency plans for teaching out a course of study, or transitioning affected students to an equivalent course of study.
+Financial and tuition safeguards including sufficiently resourced contingency plans for teaching out a course of study, or transitioning affected students to an equivalent course of study at the same or a different provider.
 Also included in this definition is the refunding of tuition fees and other charges paid in advance for services not delivered - whether directly by a provider or through a tuition protection scheme.

 The components of study that collectively make up a course of study.
 Units of study are sometimes known as 'subjects' or 'modules'.
 In some cases, units of study may be offered alone rather than as part of a course of study.